FERPA Help Releasing Student Information / Permission for Recommendations or Conversations

-Students can give permission to access designated areas of their record to specific individuals.
+Students may authorize specific individuals access to designated areas of their record.
 In Workday, this is accomplished through Contacts > Friends and Family > Third Party User settings.
-Students may give consent for a faculty member to write a letter of recommendation, or allow an adviser or dean to talk with family members.
-This process does not provide for sending transcripts to family members or others.
-Students can request a printed transcript or an electronic transcript to be sent according to the policies and procedures at go.wlu.edu/transcripts.
+Students may grant access to financial aid package information, current class schedules, and final grades.
+Third Party Access does not allow for transcript releases.
+Instead, students may request a printed transcript or an electronic transcript to be sent using the following link: go.wlu.edu/transcripts.

-The transition from secondary school to higher education includes a change in the protection of your son or daughter's records on the day they matriculate.
+The transition from secondary school to higher education includes a change in the protection of your students' records on the day they matriculate.
 Washington and Lee is custodian of each student's education record and, at matriculation, the student (no matter their age or financial dependency) becomes the only party responsible for authorizing release of the record, with certain exceptions noted in the full policy.
-This includes authorizing release of information -- verbal or otherwise -- to parents or other family members.
-Students are encouraged to share their final grades (provided on a secure website) directly with family members each term.
-As an alternative, students may request that a print or electronic transcript of final grades be sent home, though this must be requested each term.
+This includes authorizing release of information -- verbal or otherwise -- to specified individuals in the student's support network.
+As an alternative, students may request that a printed or electronic transcript be sent to a specified physical or email address using the following link: go.wlu.edu/transcripts.